marppel/BookStop/README.md

 # BookStop
-E-Commerce Book Store Website - Assignment
+E-Commerce Book Store Website
+This is a solo project created as part of a University assignment.